76th Siege Battery, Royal Garrison Artillery: Hundred Days Offensive

 During May–July 1918 62nd Brigade was engaged in CB and harassing fire (HF) tasks on V Corps' front, which was relatively quiet.
 76th Siege Bty used aircraft, Kite balloon and visual observation to hit enemy trench mortar and machine gun emplacements.
 On 17 August 62nd Bde HQ moved to VI Corps to prepare for Third Army's entry into the Allied Hundred Days Offensive (the Battle of Albert), leaving 76th Siege Bty under the temporary command of 58th Bde, RGA.
 After a number of moves, the battery rejoined 62nd Bde on 29 August, now with XVII Corps with which it stayed for the rest of the war.

 XVII Corps' task on 2 September was to capture the southernmost part of the Drocourt-Quéant Switch Line (the Wotan Stellung) where it joined the Hindenburg Line.
 Zero hour was 05.00, and at 06.00 the heavy guns including 62nd Bde switched from CB work to firing at the ground ahead of the advancing infantry between the D-Q and Hindenburg lines and on Quéant and other localities.
-The successful advance of 57th (2nd West Lancashire) Division through this ground cracked open the defences and allowed the flanking divisions to force their way through the Hindenburg Support Position and across the roads behind.Becke, Pt 4, pp. 233–8.
+The successful advance of 57th (2nd West Lancashire) Division through this ground cracked open the defences and allowed the flanking divisions to force their way through the Hindenburg Support Position and across the roads behind.
 76th Siege Bty took up a very exposed position at Pronville-en-Artois, near Quéant, and after being heavily shelled had to move back into the valley behind.

 For the Battle of the Canal du Nord on 27 September, 76th Siege Bty was attached to a Super-Heavy Group, and fired in support of the attack until the enemy were out of range.
 On 6 October the battery moved two guns into Noyelles-sur-Escaut under cover of darkness.
 However, the detachments came under heavy fire next morning while they were mounting the guns, and suffered 30 casualties out of 40 men.
 Reinforcements were sent up from Pronville to complete the task before XVII Corps' attack on Cambrai was launched on 8 October.
-Although the two guns came under CB fire, this rapidly diminished and before the end of the day the guns received the cease fire order as the enemy were out of range.Penstone, pp. 88–91.
+Although the two guns came under CB fire, this rapidly diminished and before the end of the day the guns received the cease fire order as the enemy were out of range.

 By now the offensive had turned into a pursuit, and many of the heavy batteries had to be left behind.
 76th Siege Bty dismounted its guns and had them ready on the road in case they were called for, but in mid-October the gunners moved into billets on the outskirts of Cambrai.
-By 1 November they were billeted at Avesnes-les-Aubert and were still there when hostilities were ended on 11 November by the Armistice with Germany.Penstone, pp. 92–94.
+By 1 November they were billeted at Avesnes-les-Aubert and were still there when hostilities were ended on 11 November by the Armistice with Germany.